 The OSIP was adopted by the Company's board of directors in January 2017 and approved by the Company's shareholders in May 2017.
 The OSIP was designed to ensure continued availability of equity awards that will assist the Company in attracting and retaining competent managerial personnel and rewarding key employees, directors and other service providers for high levels of performance.
 Pursuant to the OSIP, the Company's board of directors are allowed to grant awards to eligible persons in the form of qualified and non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights and other incentive awards.
 The Company has reserved up to 30% of issued and outstanding shares of common stock as of the date the Company adopted the OSIP, or 3,848,341 shares.
-As of June 30, 2021, there were 987,045 shares of common stock available for issuance under the OSIP.
-This represents 5.1% of the issued and outstanding shares of the Company's common stock as of June 30, 2021.
+As of September 30, 2021, there were 972,045 shares of common stock available for issuance under the OSIP.
+This represents 5.0% of the issued and outstanding shares of the Company's common stock as of September 30, 2021.
 Awards vest, become exercisable and contain such other terms and conditions as determined by the board of directors and set forth in individual agreements with the employees receiving the awards.
 The OSIP enables the board of directors to set specific performance criteria that must be met before an award vests.
 The OSIP allows for acceleration of vesting and exercise privileges of grants if a participant's termination of employment is due to a change in control, death or total disability.
 If a participant's job is terminated for cause, then all awards expire at the date of termination.

-The recorded compensation expense for stock option was \$121,000 and \$60,000 and the Company recognized income tax benefit of \$68,000 and income tax expense of \$1,000 on that expense for the three months ended June 30, 2021 and 2020, respectively.
-The recorded compensation expense for stock option was \$231,000 and \$115,000 and the Company recognized income tax benefits on that expense of \$124,000 and \$26,000 for the six months ended June 30, 2021 and 2020, respectively.
+The recorded compensation expense for stock options was \$126,000 and \$60,000 and the Company recognized income tax benefit of \$534,000 and zero for the three months ended September 30, 2021 and 2020, respectively.
+The recorded compensation expense for stock options was \$357,000 and \$175,000 and the Company recognized income tax benefits on that expense of \$657,000 and \$26,000 for the nine months ended September 30, 2021 and 2020, respectively.
+Unrecognized stock-based compensation expense related to options was \$763,000 and \$1.2 million as of September 30, 2021 and 2020, respectively.
+Unrecognized stock-based compensation expense will be recognized over a weighted-average period of 1.6 years as of September 30, 2021.